COVID-19 Vaccine Requirement for Spring 2022 Classes

 - Briefly while eating or drinking, provided social distancing is maintained

 Anyone who is not fully vaccinated must wear a mask indoors and outdoors at all times while on campus, including in enclosed spaces, except briefly when eating or drinking (in which case they must maintain strict social distancing from other individuals).
 When classes begin, students who are not vaccinated will be further required to maintain social distancing between themselves and all others in a classroom.

 2. Have submitted proof of vaccination in CUNYfirst or proof of a negative COVID-19 test administered at one of 20 CUNY testing sites across the five boroughs.

-Students taking in-person classes this semester must be vaccinated, pending FDA approval, and submit proof of their vaccination to CUNYfirst. students may access campus by submitting proof of a negative COVID-19 test that has been administered within the past seven days at a CUNY testing site.
+Students taking in-person classes this semester must be vaccinated and submit proof of their vaccination to CUNYfirst.
+Students may access campus by submitting proof of a negative COVID-19 test that has been administered within the past seven days at a CUNY testing site.
 However, if you test positive, you cannot access campus.
 Visit our FAQ for more.
 If you are fully vaccinated, do not wait to submit proof of your vaccination in CUNYfirst.

 ***PROVIDE PROOF OF VACCINATION via CUNYfirst